wertstahl/THE402/README.md

 as would be with a classic fixed-tracks-album.<br>
 On- or Offline usage is optional.
 Usage is free of charge.<br>
 Notice: be aware that mobile use might generate some traffic<br>
 on your device.
-Probably 270MB/h on low quality. <br>
+Probably 270MB/h on low quality.
+(In comparison,<br>
+one hour of 720p youtube video generates 1,5GB of traffic.)<br>
 <br>
 <br>
 <b>License?</b><br>